kairosilveira/house_pricing_regression/README.md

 # House Pricing Regression

 In this project a create a model to predict house prices using machine learning.
-A lot of steps of a data science used, such as:
+A lot of steps of a data science were applied, such as:

 - Business Understanding
   - Understand what is the company's demand